mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 ### Pointcut

+- Pointcut is a predicate used to identify join points.

 - A pointcut is an **expression to match a set of join points**,

 - It represents a point in the code where new behavior will be injected.